 - Yoga and Pilates;

-Most foods have no effect on arthritis, and while there is no specific “diet” researchers have identified certain foods that can help control inflammation.
-Many of them are found in the so-called Mediterranean diet, which includes fish, vegetables and olive oil.
-Studies also show that eating foods rich in omega-3 fats can help reduce inflammation.
-While the effects are modest compared to traditional arthritis medicine, omega-3 fats do not have serious side effects.
+Researchers have identified certain foods that can help control inflammation.
+Many of them are found in the Mediterranean diet, which includes fish, vegetables and olive oil.
+Studies also show that eating foods rich in omega-3 fats (good fats) can help reduce inflammation.

 Foods rich in omega-3 fats include:

-- Oily fish, such as sardines and salmon, have greater amounts of omega-3 fats.
+- Oily fish, such as sardines and salmon.
 Try to eat fish at least 2 to 3 times a week;

 - Fish oil supplements;